Cícero Ramalho

 Cícero Ramalho (born 20 November 1964), is a Brazilian former professional footballer, who played as a forward.

 Career

 Cícero Ramalho began his career at Potiguar de Mossoró, and later played for Quixadá, when he was the top scorer in the 1988 state championship.
 He had spells at Ceará and Ferroviário, but soon moved to Real Murcia.
 While playing for Real Murcia, Ramalho ended up ingesting a suppository orally, which caused serious gastroenteritis that almost resulted in death.
 He also played in Spain for Levante and Sabadell, before returning to Ferroviário in 1994, where he became state champion.

 In 2005 he gained national recognition by being the best on the field for Baraúnas, who eliminated Vasco da Gama in the Copa do Brasil.
 Ramalho, who had retired in 2002, weighed more than 90 kg at the time.

 Personal life

-Currently Cícero Ramalho is a lime producer in the Mossoró region.
+Cícero Ramalho became a lime producer in the Mossoró region.